aniJani/gulf_south_backend/README.md

 # Gulf South Wellness Platform

-This repository combines two key components of the Gulf South Wellness ecosystem:
+This is the backend repository for an ecosystem that combines two key components of the Gulf South Wellness ecosystem:

 1. **Gulf South Wellness Challenge Platform (Backend)**
    A FastAPI-based backend system designed to engage Gulf South residents in healthier lifestyles through challenges, activities, teams, and more.

 2. **Gulf South Wellness (Frontend)**
+   A Vue.js-based frontend application that provides an intuitive interface for users to engage with the wellness platform.

 - Backend: [https://github.com/aniJani/gulf_south_backend](https://github.com/aniJani/gulf_south_backend)
 - Frontend: [https://github.com/aniJani/gulf-south-wellness](https://github.com/aniJani/gulf-south-wellness)